nadrad/h-m-m/readme.md

 Why php?
 It's simple: I only have a rusty knowledge of Pascal and a little familiarity with php.
 I thought about learning another language for this project (Nim is my top choice at this moment), but I didn't have time to do it.
 I'll probably do it later and convert it into a language I can compile :)

+## Contributions

+All kinds of human contributions are very welcome:

+- If you'd like to contribute a major feature, it's a good idea to create an issue for it first and talk about it a little before you start programming.
+- Please only contribute code that you've written yourself, not one that an LLM has written, even if you've fully reviewed it.

 ## Related resources

 A few people have published software/content about or related to h-m-m; these are the ones I know: